Getting a Mortgage After a Debt Relief Order (DRO)

 Firstly, is your debt relief order completed or still on going?

-Having a debt relief order on your credit file can certainly make getting a mortgage more difficult, but once it’s been discharged it doesn’t have to mean a definite no if you do your research and have the right expert broker support.
+Having a debt relief order on your credit file can make getting a mortgage more difficult, but once it’s been discharged, it doesn’t have to mean a definite no if you do your research and have the right expert broker support.

-In this article we’ll take you step by step through how to get a mortgage after a debt relief order, plus we’ll look at the kind of eligibility criteria, deposit requirements and rates you can expect.
+In this article, we’ll walk you through the process of getting a mortgage after a debt relief order, including the eligibility criteria, deposit requirements, and rates you can expect.

 The following topics are covered below...